codemagic4ever/Treble-Makers-Analytics-Capstone/README.md

 # Analytics-Capstone-Project
-This project was developed as part of the BSAN 780 course and focuses on building a music recommender system using a provided music database.
+This project was developed as part of the course and focuses on building a music recommender system using a provided music database.
 Our team, The Treble Makers, implemented collaborative filtering, content-based filtering, and a hybrid model that combines both techniques to enhance recommendation accuracy.
 We used Python and SQL.

 The project includes: